 After leaving school in 1987 David’s Nephew Jonathan joined the family business.
 In 1992 he gained his Diploma in Funeral Directing and in 2008 passed his NVQ in construction of monumental masonry safety.
 He now is responsible for managing the monumental masonry department along with the general day to day running of the business.

-Daniel followed in his parents footsteps and joined the family business in 2006.
+Daniel followed in his parent's footsteps and joined the family business in 2006.
 He started his training in all aspects of the profession and was arranging and conducting funerals at the young age of 18.
-He has gained his Diploma in Funeral Directing and now heads up the Funeral Pre-Payment department and is an integral part of the general running and development of the business.
-He is now the 3rd generation of Devall Funeral Directors in the Nuneaton area.
+He gained his Diploma in Funeral Directing and became a Member of The British Institute of Funeral Directors in 2008.
+In June 2018 David retired full time from the business, although he now oversees the business as chairman, his son Daniel has now taken the role of Managing Director.